 • photoionization of small molecules and determination of cross sections, asymmetry parameters, ion yields, etc.

 Applicants must have graduated (or be about to graduate) with a degree in Physics, Chemistry or a related discipline and possess good undergraduate-level knowledge of atomic and molecular physics and/or theoretical chemistry.
-Experience of use of Linux or high-performance computing environments and software writing experience are also desirable but not essential.
+Experience of Linux or high-performance computing environments and software writing are also desirable but not essential.